The History of the Decline and Fall of the Roman Empire: Legacy

 Many writers have used variations on the series title (including using "Rise and Fall" in place of "Decline and Fall"), especially when dealing with a large polity that has imperial characteristics.
-Notable examples include Jefferson Davis' The Rise and Fall of the Confederate Government, William Shirer's The Rise and Fall of the Third Reich, and David Bowie's The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
+Notable examples include Jefferson Davis' The Rise and Fall of the Confederate Government, William Shirer's The Rise and Fall of the Third Reich, and David Bowie's music album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.

 The title and author have also been referenced in poems such as Noël Coward's "I Went to a Marvellous Party" ("If you have any mind at all, / Gibbon's divine Decline and Fall, / Seems pretty flimsy, / No more than a whimsy...") and Isaac Asimov's "The Foundation of S.F.
 Success", in which Asimov admits his Foundation series (about the fall and rebuilding of a galactic empire) was written "with a tiny bit of cribbin' / from the works of Edward Gibbon".

 Piers Brendon, who wrote The Decline and Fall of the British Empire, 1781–1997, claimed that Gibbon's work "became the essential guide for Britons anxious to plot their own imperial trajectory.
-They found the key to understanding the British Empire in the ruins of Rome."
+They found the key to understanding the British Empire in the ruins of Rome".

 In 1995, an established journal of classical scholarship, Classics Ireland, published punk musician Iggy Pop's reflections on the applicability of The Decline and Fall of the Roman Empire to the modern world in a short article, Caesar Lives, (vol. 2, 1995) in which he asserted:America is Rome.
 Of course, why shouldn't it be?
 We are all Roman children, for better or worse ...
 I learn much about the way our society really works, because the system-origins – military, religious, political, colonial, agricultural, financial – are all there to be scrutinised in their infancy.
 I have gained perspective.

+The work features in "My Old Kentucky Home", the third episode of the third season of Mad Men (2009).
+Sally Draper reads aloud from the book to her grandfather Eugene Hofstadt each night, stumbling on the word "licentiousness", while Gene responds to the passages with the warning, "Just wait.
+All hell's gonna break loose".
+The book recurs in the following episode, "The Arrangements", in which Sally falls asleep clutching Gene's copy after his death.